Lawyer Referrals

 Understanding Kernicterus

 Kernicterus is a rare but serious disease that occurs when severe jaundice in a newborn infant goes undiagnosed and untreated.
-Many medical experts believe kernicterus is a ‘never event,’ meaning it is entirely preventable with quality and responsive medical care.
-Kernicterus can cause severe brain damage to a newborn baby and ultimately result in long-term disabilities and even death.
+Many medical experts believe kernicterus is a “never event,” meaning it is entirely preventable with quality and responsive medical care.

 If your baby has kernicterus, you may have a medical malpractice claim against doctors, nurses, and other healthcare practitioners who failed to provide proper medical treatment.
 The malpractice claim is for the harm your child has suffered and for the lifetime cost of care and treatment for your child.